agrosner/DBFlow/usage/DatabaseModules.md

 }
 ```

-By passing the `targetModuleName`, we append that to the `GeneratedDatabaseHolder` to create the `GeneratedDatabaseHolderTest` module.
+By passing the `targetModuleName`, we append that to the `GeneratedDatabaseHolder` to create the `TestGeneratedDatabaseHolder` module.

 In your library (and application) you should initialize DBFlow using the standard approach.